 1. A National Volunteering Strategy for Ireland

-Volunteer Ireland believes there is a need for a national strategy for volunteering in Ireland.
+Volunteer Ireland has long believed there is a need for a national strategy for volunteering in Ireland.
 While we receive funding from and work closely with the Department of Rural and Community Development, there is currently no formal plan approved by Government for what it is we are collectively trying to achieve for volunteering.

 Over 8,000 community organisations depend on over 1 million people a year to deliver about 233 million hours of volunteer work valued at over €5 billion/year.
 It is no exaggeration to say that Irish society is dependent on volunteering.